danludwig/VisualStudioGitIgnore/README.md

 A default .gitignore file for Visual Studio from NuGet.

+## How to use
+When you install this package, it will add a git.ignore file to your project.
+Open that file and read its contents for further instructions.

 ## How to generate the nupkg file
 After getting the source, build it in Release mode.
 Next, open the Package Manager Console and switch to the csproj folder: